Ioannis-Peridis/Data-and-File-Structures-PLH201/README.md

 # Data-and-File-Structures-PLH201
-These are the labs of the Course : Statistical-Modeling-and-Pattern-Recognition-THL311
+These are the labs of the Course : Data-and-File-Structures-PLH201

-with professor : Michail Zerbakis
+with professor : Antonios Deligiannakis

 from: Techincal University Of Crete

+Implementation in Java: Linked Lists, Binary Search Trees, Linear Hashing